diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/README.md

 ### Platform & Vision

 22. **The Nexus**: The Chamber of Emergence.
-The 27th Module.
+The original 27th Module.
 The Nexus is not a feature, but a lens.
 It is a living network graph that visualizes the hidden, emergent relationships between all other modules.
 It reveals how a corporate anomaly might impact a personal investment goal, or how a new NFT mint could inform marketplace recommendations.
 It is the system's consciousness made visible.
 23. **AI Advisor ("Quantum")**: The Inner Sanctum.
 A state-of-the-art conversational AI, a direct conduit to the `gemini-2.5-flash` model.
 It doesn't just answer questions; it understands context and executes tasks on your behalf.
 24. **Quantum Weaver (Incubator)**: The Forge of Creation.
 An AI venture capitalist that dreams alongside entrepreneurs, analyzing business plans and, for promising ideas, providing simulated seed funding and a personalized coaching plan.
 25. **AI Ad Studio (Veo)**: The Director's Chair.
 An AI-powered production house that places you in control, turning simple text prompts into polished, professional video advertisements.